 The drive to be a success in business is a goal, and goals lack inherent moral values.
 Some successful business people become truly wise and realize that success is a privilege to use in service of others.
 Some experienced business people never become wise enough to realize that winning for its own sake turns them into amoral leaders.
 And amoral leaders are likely to make a higher percentage of immoral choices.
 Why?
 Because whichever partner offers the better odds of achieving the goal of winning-regardless of beliefs they hold or reprehensible actions they’ve taken-is the best partner.

 For my clergy friends: if you want to try to anticipate Trump’s next move, then try and think like a person for whom winning overrides moral considerations.
 Then, acting morally, have several scenarios that anticipate possible next moves and mobilize accordingly.
-As we might see more individuals with strong business backgrounds who believe that goals override values, seeking to unsettle the political establishment in future elections, remembering that, “Not all who engage in much business become wise” (Avot 2:6, Sefaria translation) is good advice to guide us in preparing for rocky political roads ahead.Tags: Business, Donald Trump, Education, Engagement, innovation, Integrity, leadership, Nonprofits, rabbi, Rabbis, Success, synagogue transformation, Wisdom
+As we might see more individuals with strong business backgrounds who believe that goals override values, seeking to unsettle the political establishment in future elections, remembering that, “Not all who engage in much business become wise” (Avot 2:6, Sefaria translation) is good advice to guide us in preparing for rocky political roads ahead.Tags: Business, Donald Trump, Education, Engagement, faith, Hayim Herring, innovation, Integrity, jewish, Judaism, leadership, Nonprofits, rabbi, Rabbis, religion, Success, synagogue transformation, Wisdom